 Before you fill in the online application, you should prepare the following documents:

-The motivation letter is one of the main criteria which distinguish you from other candidates.
-Therefore, make sure that your motivation letter addresses the following topics.
-Sign your letter at the end:
+- The motivation letter is one of the main criteria which distinguish you from other candidates.
+Therefore, make sure that your letter of motivation addresses the following four topics.
+Sign your letter at the end with a blue pen:

 - What is your motivation to apply for the Internship Programme of German Business?